hathibelagal-dev/instantpolyglot/docs/eng/Tok_Pisin.md

 The first thing I did was go to a big store.
 All kinds of things were inside, and I didn't know where to look.
 I bought an ice cream, and it was very sweet.
 After that, I went to the beach and saw the ocean.
 It was very different from our water in the village.

 In the evening, I went to my cousin's house.
 He had been living there for a long time.
 He showed me many things about the city and taught me about the way of life there.
 I was very happy about my trip, but I was also tired of the big noise and many people.
-I think that my place in the bush is good too, because it's easy and there isn't much noise.
+I think that my place in the bush is good too, because it's easy and there isn’t much noise.

 ## Additional Examples of Tok Pisin Features